Why do people retain a communication coach?

 If you are interested in taking the ELI and/or one or more of the Everything DiSC assessments and participating in a 90 minute de-brief session with me before committing to a coaching package, I can arrange that.
 Simply schedule a time for us to speak to learn more at http://www.calendly.com/rbgoldman.
 There is no charge for this consultation call.

-Mediation is an informal process where two or more people meet with a neutral mediator to resolve a conflict.
+Mediation and facilitation are both voluntary, informal processes where two or more people meet with a trained neutral professional to resolve a conflict or productively address a challenging topic.
 Sessions are typically 2 hours long.
-The focus of the first session is on establishing communication guidelines, defining the issue(s) to be addressed, inviting the participants to express their initial perspectives on the issue(s) and listen to other perspectives, and to create shared goals.
-During the remaining sessions, the mediator facilitates dialogue to explore options, encourages active listening, asks empowering questions to help advance the conversation, and provides neutral insight and feedback.
+During the first session, I work with you on establishing communication guidelines, defining the issue(s) to be addressed, inviting you to express your initial perspectives on the issue(s), to listen to other perspectives, and to create shared goals.
+During the remaining sessions, I help you brainstorm and explore options, encourage all participants to actively listen to one another, ask empowering questions to help advance the conversation, and provide neutral insights, observations, and feedback.

-The mediator is a trained neutral professional who has no stake in the outcome of the discussion.
-The mediator’s role is to structure the conversation to help the participants move from conflict to agreement.
-During the mediated conversation, each participant will have an opportunity to identify their needs, interests, concerns, and possible solutions.
+My role is as a trained neutral professional who has no stake in the outcome of the discussion.
+Utilizing tools and facilitation models, I structure the conversation to help you move from conflict to agreement, from discord to collaboration.
+During the facilitated conversation, each participant will have an opportunity to identify their needs, interests, concerns, and possible solutions.
 The goal of these conversations is not to determine right or wrong or to assess blame.
 It is to gain an increased understanding of past challenges, find workable solutions, and create future possibilities.

 Clients pay in advance of each session.